Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Features/Display feature layers/README.md

 ## Use case

+Feature layers, like all layers, are visual representations of data and are used on a map or scene.
+In the case of feature layers, the underlying data is held in a feature table or feature service.

 Feature services are useful for sharing vector GIS data with clients so that individual features can be queried, displayed, and edited.
 There are various online and offline methods to load feature services.
-Feature layers, like all layers, are visual representations of data and are used on a map.
-In the case of feature layers, the underlying data is held in a feature table or feature service.

 ## How to use the sample